thenativeweb/forcedomain/README.md

 # forcedomain

-forcedomain is a middleware for Connect and Epxpress that redirects any request to a default domain.
+forcedomain is a middleware for Connect and Express that redirects any request to a default domain.
+It is commonly used to redirect to either the non-www or the www version of a domain.

 ## Installation